-- An introduction
+- an introduction

-- An executive summary
+- an executive summary

-- The scope of the project (including key performance indicators)
+- the scope of the project (including key performance indicators)

-- Objectives
+- objectives

-- Research and methodology
+- research and methodology

-- Approach taken and risks to consider
+- approach taken and risks to consider

-- Financial budgeting and resources
+- financial budgeting and resources

-- Outcomes and impact of the project implemented
+- outcomes and impact of the project implemented

-- Measure of success
+- measure of success

-- Recommendations and conclusions
+- recommendations and conclusions

-The project must map, in an appendix, how it evidences the relevant KSBs for this assessment method.
 The apprentice will be required to document their understanding and actions and to highlight the consequences of those actions, enabling them to demonstrate their understanding of commercial pressures, and the application of their thinking and problem-solving skills.
 This will form part of their findings and recommendations.

-When the project is submitted, the employer and the apprentice should verify the submitted work is that of the apprentice.
+When the work-based project report is submitted, the employer and the apprentice should verify the submitted work is that of the apprentice.